Tim-Liam-Hill/Acid/README.md

 ## Welcome

 What you are currently looking at is an esoteric programming language designed and implemented by yours truly.
 This programming language is a Turing Complete, Interpreted programming language inspired by DNA.
-Please note that this project is still a work in progress and so this README is not yet finalized.
+Please note that while the main functionality has been implemented, this project is still a work in progress and so both unit tests and this README are not yet finalized.
 Read on to find out what further plans I have in store.

 ## The Idea